linux-based/linux-based/README.md

           <tr>
             <td>
               <div align="center">
-                <p>I tend to only use Tumblr.
-If you'd like to contact to me, please become mutuals with me on Tumblr.</p>
+                <p>I tend to only use Tumblr due to widespread age verification rollouts.
+If you'd like to contact to me, please become mutuals with me on Tumblr ^^</p>
                 <p>I also post some of my art on Tumblr =)</p>
                 <div>I follow people back on GitHub.
 I also frequently make updates & edits to this page.</div>
               </div>